-committed: Of a ballot, for the selection of votes to be complete.
+committed: A ballot is committed when the selection of votes is finalized.
 For a DRE, a ballot is committed when it is recorded.
 For a ballot printing or marking device, a ballot is committed when it is printed.

 condition: A logical predicate concerning the current selection state.